 Arthur McGreevy, who had owned the restaurant for 27 years, sold Larison’s Turkey Farm to Site Development Inc. of Cherry Hill.
 The restaurant closed in 2001 and underwent several name changes before permanently closing in 2009.
 Arthur McGreevy died in 2011.

 Records show Site Development was sold to Harold Wachtel, another developer.
 The last owner, Harold Wachtel, died in May 2023 at the age of 91.
 He resided in Morris Plains, New Jersey, and was the President and CEO of Countrywide Realty, a real estate firm.
-Under regulations set by the 2004 New Jersey Highlands Water Protection and Planning Act, Wachtel sold 44 acres of the property to the borough in 2007 for $3.74 million to be preserved as open space.
+Under regulations set by the 2004 New Jersey Highlands Water Protection and Planning Act, Wachtel sold 44 acres of the property to the Borough in 2007 for $3.74 million to be preserved as open space.

 Historic Footnote